daniel-rusu/pods4k/immutable-arrays/README.md

 <details>
 <summary>✅ Casting doesn't introduce backdoor for mutation</summary>

-Despite appearances, read-only lists can be modified through casting to `MutableList`:
+Read-only lists can be mutated by casting to `MutableList`:

 ```kotlin
 val values = listOf(1, 2, 3)